jess/brownwebdesign/app/posts/2014-02-09-022216-simple-rails-blogging-with-vim-markdown.markdown

 writing.
 There's so much potential that can come from it.
 Learning more about the topic you're writing about, communication skills, building an audience, marketing, SEO, building credibility, are just a few to start.
-I was recently listing to the [Thought Bot podcast][1] and heard an interview with Nathan Berry where he discussed his [ goal of writing 1000 words everyday ][2] and also talked about building an audience.
+I was recently listing to the [ThoughtBot podcast][1] and heard an interview with Nathan Berry where he discussed his [ goal of writing 1000 words everyday ][2] and also talked about building an audience.
 I was inspired and decided I had to get something